 - If anyone suffers from car sickness pack a vomit bag.
 We always carry one with Charlotte as she is well known in Bali for being sick.
 We didn’t need it but handy just in case.

-- Have smaller rupiah notes in your pocket in case you want to buy something at Mt Batur or any of the villages.
+- Have smaller rupiah notes in your pocket in case you want to buy something.

 - Komang is great at asking what you want to do and if you decide that you have ridden for long enough let him know.
 Likewise if you want to see or do more things let him know as he is very flexible.